 Lighthouse has collaborated with leading data partners who are equally invested in the detection and prevention of child sexual abuse.
 By transposing millions of data artefacts into a localised product, Lighthouse allows Australian banks and payment platforms to enhance their capabilities in the fight against those who prey on children.

-The Lighthouse Data Product provides clues for suspected CSE activities, as well as indicators in the access, possession or distribution of child sexual abuse material (CSAM).
+The Lighthouse Data Product provides clues for suspected CSEA activities, as well as indicators in the access, possession or distribution of child sexual abuse material (CSAM).
 These can then be compared to or viewed by financial institutions within their internal systems to flag potential cases for reporting.

 By centralising access to this Data Product and analytics for participating financial services companies, Lighthouse is significantly amplifying the impact of child protection efforts.
 No longer is each financial institution required to individually negotiate access to these bespoke, international data sources and face the internal challenges of extracting, transforming, and loading the data into a usable format.
 Now, a user-ready product can be provided to any financial services institution across Australia.